davidbrowne/dsga/docs/LAMBDA_PACK_WRAPPER.md

 I am also assuming that compiler generated pack expansion has good codegen.

 To me this approach seems elegant.
 I am fond of the bezier example of this in the quick peek part of the [README](../README.md#a-quick-peek-at-some-examples), made even more generic and flexible in the [details](DETAILS.md#detailed-generic-example).
 Here, we pack expand all the rows, where each row represents a different set of ordinate values to evaluate, e.g., x, y, z, w.
-There are two functions, but the other function has nothing to do with pack expansion, it is all about computing the value for the pack expansions.
+There are two functions, but the other function has nothing to do with managing pack expansion, it is all about computing the value for a particular pack expansion.